Auckland home owners count on spring to boost sales price

 It means the couple won't be buying new builds in Tauranga either, once they make the big move.

-"We're only looking at lifestyle blocks," she said.
+"We're only looking at lifestyle blocks."